triggermesh/docs/docs/guides/installation.md

 ## Pre-requisites

-The knative project is a dependency of TriggerMesh, install it using the instructions in the [documenation](https://knative.dev/docs/admin/install/)
+The knative project is a dependency of TriggerMesh, install it using the instructions in the [documentation](https://knative.dev/docs/admin/install/)

 * A kubernetes cluster version `v1.20+`
 * knative `v0.26+`

-## Install the CRD
+## Install the CRDs

 All TriggerMersh APIs are implemented as Kubernetes CRDs, which we need to create before deploying the controller.
 The following `kubectl apply` command will create all CRDs.